 This program addresses the interface of marketing logistics and cultural phenomena as they exist in a contemporary global environment.
 Students completing this specialization may seek careers in marketing management, research, consultation, or corporate leadership.

-All MBA students take four courses a year and complete an independent research thesis (MBA590) over the course of two years, under the supervision of graduate faculty.
-All course have 10ECTS except MBA590 part 1 and part 2 with 20 ECTS.
+All MBA students take five courses a year and complete an independent research thesis (MBA590) under the supervision of graduate faculty.
+All course have 10ECTS except MBA590 with 20 ECTS.

 |Course Number||Course Name|

 |MBA504||Business Research Strategies|